vuduclong0309/SL-DE-Case-Study/Case Study Requirements.md

 How would you push these data sets assume each new file is incremental from S3 into

 1. Provide a DAG or ochestration diagram
-2. This is not a docker skill test - you may use (AWS MWAA or DBT)

 ### Enriching company data with external webhooks & APIs.